On the Krein-Rutman theorem and beyond: Existence through a stationary problem approach

-\quad We may compare Theorem~\ref{theo:PLLbis} with the results presented in the previous section.
+We may compare Theorem~\ref{theo:PLLbis} with the results presented in the previous section.
 When $\LL$ satisfies condition \ref{H1}, we may set $\RR := \RR_{\LL}(\kappa_1)$ so that $\RR \in \BBB(X)$ and $\RR$ satisfies (i).
 In that case, Theorem~\ref{theo:PLLbis} claims the existence of $f_1 \in K_2$ such that $\LL f_1 = \lambda_1 f_1$, with $\lambda_1 := \kappa_1 - \mu_1$.
 The condition (ii) on $\RR$ translates as $\LL g_2 \le (\kappa_1 - 1/C_2) g_2$ which may be seen as an equivalent of condition \ref{H1} (when working in the space $X_{2} := K_2 - K_2$ with norm $\| g \|_2 := A(|g|)$ and $\LL$ generates a semigroup $S$.
 The hypothesis (iii) is nothing but \ref{H2} and the hypothesis (iv) is very natural: it holds in the space $L^p(E)$ and $M^1(E)$ without additional condition on $\RR$ and it holds in a space of continuous functions when some additional uniform continuity assumption is made on the range of $\RR$.
 Assumption (v) has to be compared with condition \ref{H3}.
 It is worth emphasizing that when $X \subset L^p(E)$ and $g_2 > 0$ a.e., we simply have $A(g) = \| g/g_2 \|_{L^\infty}$ for any $g \in X_+$.
 As a conclusion, although Theorem~\ref{theo:exist1-KRexistence} and Theorem~\ref{theo:PLLbis} bear some similarities none seems to be a consequence of the other.
 We believe that Theorem~\ref{theo:exist1-KRexistence} is more flexible since it does not impose to work with the normalization associated to the seminorm $ g \mapsto A(|g|)$ of $L^\infty$-type.
+In a sense, above Lions’ proof is dual to the probabilistic approaches in \cite{MR2834717,MR3102473,BCG2019,Bansaye2022}, these last ones being more in the spirit of Lemma~\ref{lem:H3M1}, Lemma~\ref{lem:H3Y'} and Corollary~\ref{cor:H3M1}.
 It is also worth emphasizing the very similarity between Step 3 in the proof of Theorem~\ref{theo:PLLbis} and the proof of Lemma~\ref{lem:Existe1-Spectre2} and, on the other hand, that Theorem~\ref{theo:intro-KRresult} is a particular case of Theorem~\ref{theo:PLLbis} by essentially exploiting the fundamental Lemma~\ref{lem:exists-lemfonda2} as shown in \cite{PL2}.
 We finally point out that when $Y = X'$, the condition (iv) is equivalent to a property of Banach lattices known as \emph{order continuous norm}, see for instance~\cite[Definition~2.4.1]{MR1128093}, as a consequence of~\cite[Thm.~2.4.2~(iii)]{MR1128093} along with the fact that weakly convergent increasing sequences in Banach lattices are automatically norm convergent, see {\it e.g.} \cite[Prop.~1.4.1]{MR1128093}.